dmulyalin/ttp/docs/source/Template Tag/Template Tag.rst

 ******************************************************************************
 ``results="per_template|per_input"``

-Template results attribute allows to influence the logic used to combine template results, options are:
+The ``results`` attribute controls how template results are combined.
+Options are:

-    * per_input - default, allows to combine results on a per input basis.
-For instance, if we have two text files with data that needs to be parsed, first file will be parsed by a set of groups associated with this template, combining results in a structure, that will be appended to the list of overall template results.
-Same will happen with next file.
-As a result, for this particular template two result items will be produced, one for each file.
+    * per_input - default; combines results per input.
+Each input file is parsed independently, and its result is appended to the overall template results list.
+Two input files produce two result items.
-    * per_template - allows to combine results on a per template basis.
-For instance, if we have two text files with data that needs to be parsed, first file will be parsed by a set of groups associated with this template, combining results in a structure, that structure will be used by TTP to merge with results produced by next file.
-As a result, for this particular template single results item will be produced, that item will contain merged results for all inputs' files/datum.
+    * per_template - combines results across all inputs into a single structure.
+Each parsed input is merged with the previous results, so the template ultimately produces one result item containing data from all input files.

 Main use case for per_template behavior is to combine results across all the inputs and produce structure that will be more flat and might be easier to work with in certain situations.